wustl-pctg/PORRidge/README.md

 refactored.
 The benchmark script requires GNU _datamash_.
 Compiling the _dedup_ and _ferret_ benchmarks requires additional dependencies.

+If you have g++-7 (or possible g++-6) installed, you will need to install g++-5.
+Our version of llvm/clang is very old and does not like the newer headers.
+Once this is done, set the `GCC_TOOLCHAIN` variable in `build-llvm-linux.sh` to point to `/usr/lib/gcc/x86_64-linux-gnu/$VERSION`, where version is the *full* version number, e.g. 5.4.1.

 ## Installation

 The script _setup.sh_ should build the modified compiler, the modified